 Parents and caregivers of autistic individuals should stay in contact with their primary care physician.
 The physician can perform health and wellness evaluations via video chat services.
-They can also provide effective treatment recommendations and behavioral intervention strategies.
+They can also provide effective support recommendations and behavioral intervention strategies.

 People should also contact a healthcare provider if they or someone they live with develops symptoms of COVID-19.
-According to the CDC, the most common symptoms are a cough and shortness of breath or difficulty breathing.
+According to the

 People with at least two of the following symptoms may also have COVID-19: